One-eighth inch to 1.5 inches in length

 Sea slugs have soft bodies that look similar to garden slugs.
 They vary in size from one-eighth of an inch to 1.5 inches in length.
 Color varies; sacoglossans are often uniformly green, while nudibranchs blend in with the surface they are on.
 Sea slugs have tentacles on their head, as well as sensory tentacles called rhinopohores toward the back of their body.
 Various gills, tubercles and club-shaped growths appear on the top part of their bodies.

 Sea slugs are categorized depending on their diet.
 Sacoglossans are herbivores that suck out and feed on the internal contents of algae.
-Nudibranchs are carnivores, feeding on tiny animals such as hydroids.
+Nudibranchs are carnivores and feed on tiny animals.
 Each nudibranch family tends to eat one or two particular types of food.

 Because they lack shells, nudibranchs rely on bright coloration and strong scent to avoid predators.
 Some nudibranch species can eat the stinging cells of jellyfish and store them in their cerata; these “adopted” cells become part of the sea slug’s defense system.